Andy Partridge: 1990s

 In 1992, Partridge produced unreleased recordings for Blur's album Modern Life Is Rubbish (1993).
 He was replaced by Stephen Street at the insistence of their record label, Food.
 According to Partridge, he was not paid for the expenses and received his session payment only.
 Three of the tracks he produced were later released on the 2012 box set Blur 21.

 In 1993, Partridge recorded and produced an album with Martin Newell, The Greatest Living Englishman.
 When released in Japan, it was credited as a duo album.
 The album was well received by critics and ultimately became the most acclaimed of Newell's career.
 Partridge also wrote four songs for Disney's version of James and the Giant Peach (1996), but was replaced by Randy Newman due to creative differences between director Henry Selick and Disney regarding the choice of soundtrack composer and the fact that Disney wanted to own the copyright to the songs for perpetuity.

+Partridge contributed lyrics and vocals to the song "Papersnow" on The Heads' album No Talking, Just Head, released in 1996.

 Partridge took on less work as a music producer after the 1990s.
 He stated in a 2007 interview: "I got asked regularly to produce people, but I said no to everybody; after a while, people just stopped asking.
 I got sick of the social-worker aspect of it.
 I found it had very little to do with music ...
 I also think it's kind of odd that everyone wants to sound like 1979 again."